nidza07/nidza07.github.io/QC-docs/general usage.md

 In fact, when we talked about the inbox earlier, the inbox is also a forum type, though only accessible to you, and with every user having their own inbox.
 However, the Playroom forum will allow you to make suggestions, report bugs, be informed about the Playroom news and updates, and discuss various topics with the community.

-It is pretty similar to permanent messages, except that it is accessible to everybody.

-Here, only the main differences will be highlighted.
+Here, only the main differences between the forum and the inbox will be highlighted, as well as some additional features.

 Note: Some more features are available when using the forum from the Playroom website.
 These are discussed in the [website documentation](/sitedocs).